In the clinic for April 8, 2025

 April 8, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Anavex, Amneal, Beam, Immunity, Keymed, Lexeo, Nkgen, Rhythm, Tonix.
+Clinical updates from Asia, including trial initiations, enrollment status and data readouts and publications: Ena, Opthea, Senhwa.

 Briefs